dominickeehan/wasserstein-probability-flows/README.md

 `using Pkg, Pkg.add("Random, Distributions, Statistics, StatsBase, LinearAlgebra, JuMP, MathOptInterface, COPT, Ipopt, IterTools, ProgressBars, Plots, Measures, CSV")`.*

 *Note that a license for the COPT solver is also required; see https://www.shanshu.ai/copt.
-The paper uses COPT XXXX.X.
+The paper uses COPT 7.2.

 ## Reproducing Output from the Paper
 You can reproduce the following tables and figures by running the following scripts:
-Figure 3 ---> `plot-radio-pulsar.jl`
+- Figure 3: `plot-radio-pulsar.jl`
-Table 2 ---> `ex-post-multi-modal-and-multi-dimensional-newsvendor.jl`
+- Table 2: `ex-post-multi-modal-and-multi-dimensional-newsvendor.jl`
-Table 3 ---> `tabulate-ex-post-multi-modal-and-multi-dimensional-newsvendor.jl`
+- Table 3: `tabulate-ex-post-multi-modal-and-multi-dimensional-newsvendor.jl`
-Table 5 and Figures 4, 5, and 6 ---> `train-test-dairy-prices.jl`
+- Table 5 and Figures 4, 5, and 6: `train-test-dairy-prices.jl`
-Table 7 and Figures 7, 8, and 9 ---> `train-test-stock-returns.jl`
+- Table 7 and Figures 7, 8, and 9: `train-test-stock-returns.jl`

 The script `weights.jl` provides an implementation of our reduced-form network-flow problem instance.
 For a vector of historical observations `observations`; a scalar shift penalty parameter `λ`; and a distance function on the outcome space of the observations `d`, commanding `WPF_weights(observations, λ, d)` returns the terminal Wasserstein probability flow probability distribution using the COPT solver.
 We also provide an open source alternative `Ipopt_WPF_weights(observations, λ, d)` using the Ipopt solver.